Order & Delivery

 Can I see the user manual or a STEP/CAD model?

 Yes!
 Fill in this form.

 Eva is programmable with HTTP REST API available via Ethernet or WiFi.
 Documentation is stored on the robot computer.

 Is there a ROS package or any SDKs?

-- Eva will not have a supporting ROS module at launch – this on our roadmap for the coming months.
+- Eva does not currently have a supporting ROS module – this on our roadmap for the coming months.

 - We do provide a Python SDK for Eva.

 What capabilities does Eva have for reporting back positions?

 Eva can report joint angles the HTTP API or SDKs at a rate of 30 Hz.